2018 California's 39th congressional district election: Candidates

 The district had 17 candidates heading into the June 5 primary — six Democrats, seven Republicans, two American Independents and two no party preference candidates.

 A poll from Fight Back California PAC found that when presented with a list of the three Republicans and four Democrats with some name recognition, Republican Young Kim led the pack with 21 percent of the vote, followed by Republican Bob Huff (19 percent), Democrat Gil Cisneros (16 percent), and Democrat Andy Thorburn (16 percent).

 During the primary, initially seven Democratic candidates split the vote in the district, all but blocking the party from making an endorsement there; the district was one of three (the other two being the 48th and 49th) that Democrats were concerned they could lose in the primary due to vote-splitting.
 The party held a pre-endorsement conference in January and urged some candidates to withdraw.

 Although the Democratic Congressional Campaign Committee backed Gil Cisneros, including by adding him to its "Red to Blue" program, which offered designated candidates financial and organizational support, it did not officially endorse him.
 Tran was endorsed by Emily's List and by the Feminist Majority Foundation.
 The California and Orange County Democratic parties did not endorse anyone.
-Thorburn has been endorsed by the California Nurses Association.
+Thorburn was endorsed by the California Nurses Association.

 Scientist Phil Janowicz dropped out of the race to avoid splitting the Democratic vote.
 Potential candidate Jay Chen also opted not to run, saying, "The greatest contribution I can make right now is to help consolidate the field, by stepping away from it."
 The DCCC praised his move.
 Chen's dropping out was cited as an example of how self-funding millionaires drove less wealthy Democrats out of California primaries, as Cisneros obtained his wealth from winning a Mega Millions lottery jackpot.

-Republicans were less eager than Democrats to thin the herd of candidates, which is why the Young Guns program includes both Kim and Nelson on its list.
+Republicans were less eager than Democrats to thin the herd of candidates, which was why the Young Guns program included both Kim and Nelson on its list.